Exact Recovery of Sparse Signals via Orthogonal Matching Pursuit: How Many Iterations Do We Need?: Conclusion

 \section{Conclusion}

-In this paper, we investigated the recovery performance of the OMP algorithm when it performs more than $K$ iterations.
-We analyzed a lower bound on the number of iterations of OMP guaranteeing the exact recovery of $K$-sparse signals.
-Our result indicates that OMP can accurately recover any $K$-sparse signal in $\lceil 2.8K \rceil$ iterations with $m = \mathcal{O}(K \log n)$ random measurements, which significantly improves the previous result in \cite{zhang2011sparse} and also close the gap between the recovery bound of $c$ and fundamental limit under which the exact recovery cannot be possible.
-Considering that larger number of iterations results in higher computational complexity and also imposes stricter limitation on the sparsity level ($K \leq \frac{m}{c}$), the reduction on the number of iterations offers practical benefits in complexity as well as the relaxation of the sparsity of underlying signals to be recovered.
+In this paper, we have investigated the recovery performance of OMP when the number of iterations exceeds the sparsity $K$ of input signals.
+We have established a lower bound on the number of iterations of OMP, expressed in terms of RIC, that guarantees the exact recovery of sparse signals.
+Our result demonstrates that OMP can accurately recover any $K$-sparse signal in $\lceil 2.8K \rceil$ iterations with the RIC being an absolute constant.
+This result bridges the gap between the recent result of~\cite{zhang2011sparse} and the fundamental limit of the OMP algorithm at which exact sparse recovery cannot be uniformly ensured.
+Considering that a large number of iterations leads to a high computational complexity and also imposes a strict limitation on the sparsity level ($K \leq \frac{m}{c}$), the reduction on the number of iterations offers computational benefits as well as relaxations in the measurement size and the sparsity range of underlying signals to be recovered.